-You have the right to a 30 day cooling off period if you change your mind about joining TUH or changing your level of cover.
-There are to be no claims made during the cooling off period.
-The 30 day period commences from:
+You have the right to a 30-day cooling off period if you change your mind about joining TUH or changing your level of cover, provided there are no claims made during the period.
+The 30-day period commences from

 - the joining date;